 There is this song by Bjork called “Hyperballad.”
 The lyrics are about her going to a cliff each morning and throwing household objects over the edge to see what will happen when they hit the rocks below; what kind of sounds they will make, what the crash will look like, etc. And then she even imagines throwing herself over the cliff, not in a suicidal way, just in a morbidly curious way.
 Then she scurries back to bed to the safety of her love and feels so relieved and grateful because the horror she just imagined was only in her head.
 I guess that’s how I interpret it, anyway.
 And I mention it here because I do this multiple times a day.
 Only my neurotic thoughts seem to be hard-wired in my head and I do it more because I am a worry wart, not predisposed to morbid fascination.

 I imagine scenarios where anything that could go wrong does, but always hoping for a better outcome.
 And then when things end up being fine (and they usually do) I am so thankful and relieved that I have the life I have.
 I realize this is probably a really unhealthy way to spend my time thinking about my days, but hey, look at the title of my blog.
 That’s kind of my thing.

 As a stay-at-home mom of three kids, there are opportunities aplenty for these irrational, dramatic fears though usually they are trumped by moments of not only great success, but really tender, loving occurances that I feel compelled to share with others.
-Example: Wow, letting my three and four year old boys make their own lunch really didn’t lead to my kitchen exploding or anyone getting electrocuted!
+Example: Wow, letting the boys make their own lunch really didn’t lead to my kitchen exploding or anyone getting electrocuted!
 And we all sat down at the kitchen table and enjoyed messy peanut butter and jelly sandwiches while talking about boogers and Legos.